British Columbia Parliament Buildings: Mural controversy

 In 1932, artist George Southwell was commissioned to paint murals in the rotunda depicting scenes from British Columbia history from 1792 to 1843.
 The work was completed three years later.
-Decades later, controversy arose over the depiction of west coast aboriginal people in the murals, which in modern times is now regarded as degrading, and amounting to cultural appropriation.
-One mural, entitled Labour, portrays bare-breasted aboriginal women hauling timber while a white man watches.
-In another entitled Justice, an aboriginal chief is shown standing before a judge (said to be Matthew Baillie Begbie), suggesting the subjugation of natives to colonial law.
-However, Southwell's daughter claimed that her father depicted the chief as standing before another judge, one who championed native rights.
+Decades later, controversy arose over the depiction of West Coast Indigenous peoples in the murals, which in modern times is now regarded as degrading, and amounting to cultural appropriation.
+One mural, entitled Labour, portrays bare-breasted Indigenous women hauling timber while a white man watches.
+In another entitled Justice, an Indigenous chief is shown standing before a judge (said to be Matthew Baillie Begbie), suggesting the subjugation of natives to colonial law.
+However, Southwell's daughter claimed that her father depicted the chief as standing before another judge, one who championed Indigenous rights.

 A 2001 report, commissioned by the New Democrat government of the day, recommended that the murals be relocated to a museum where they could be given historical perspective.
 However, as the murals are painted on to the walls of the rotunda, the cost of removing them was estimated at $280,000.
 In April 2007, the legislature voted to remove murals, with only 3 of the 71 members voting against the motion.
 Since that vote, the murals have been fully restored and hidden from public view behind false walls.
-On June 25, 2007, the B.C. legislature removed murals that depict four scenes from colonial history.
-They were supposed to represent courage, enterprise, labour and justice and depict native men and women working or watching as colonial men sign documents or supervise.